Category Archives: Württemberg Royals

 Charlotte had loved art in childhood and continued with artistic pursuits as an adult.
 She painted and embroidered, and some of her paintings and embroidered upholstery can still be seen in Ludwigsburg Palace and in English castles and palaces as she sent some of her creations to her father.

 In 1800, Napoleon‘s French troops invaded Württemberg, and Friedrich and Charlotte took refuge in Vienna.
 The following year Napoleon and Friedrich concluded a secret treaty with provisions that included a trade of land.
 Württemberg became a puppet state of Napoleon.
 In 1803, Friedrich became the Elector of Württemberg.
 In 1805, in exchange for providing France with military aid, Napoleon recognized Friedrich as King of Württemberg.
 Friedrich and Charlotte were crowned King and Queen of Württemberg in Stuttgart on January 1, 1806.
 Friedrich’s alliance with France turned him into the enemy of his father-in-law King George III.
-George III was Infuriated by what he considered a betrayal, and he refused to call his daughter Queen of Württemberg.
+George III was Infuriated by what he considered a betrayal and refused to call his daughter Queen of Württemberg.

 Coronation Portrait of King Friedrich I of Württemberg; Credit – Wikipedia